Jkarage/alinker/README.md

 This project is for showcasing my Golang skills for building apis Its live here [alinker] (<https://alinker.tk>)

+alinker is url shortener similar to bit.ly for developers, It uses redis for url mapping storage and mongodb for customers.

 ## Available endpoints

 ### `/docs`